This article was updated on August 26, 2019 to reflect current information and recommendations.

 Photo courtesy of San Francisco Botanical Garden and Saxon Holt

-When the colder weather finally settles in around early December, fall foliage shows its true colors throughout the gardens!
+When the colder weather finally settles in around early December, fall foliage shows its true colors throughout the gardens.
 Our favorite place to get a glimpse of the autumn hues is in the Moon Viewing Garden, a mild-temperate garden filled with plants from Japan.
 Be sure to stop by when fall color is at its peak November through December and follow the gardens on Instagram for the most current snapshots.

-As an area of Midpeninsula Regional Open Space, Skyline Ridge Preserve offers trails, education, land and more to learn and explore our local, natural history.
+Managed by Midpeninsula Regional Open Space, Skyline Ridge Preserve offers trails, education, land and more to learn and explore our local, natural history.
 Hikers, cyclists and equestrians can experience the mixed evergreen forest, grassland, chaparral and wetland environments spanning 2,143 acres.

 Our favorite hike for fall color traverses Russian Ridge, Skyline Ridge and includes a section of the Bay Area Ridge Trail.
 Beginning at David C. Daniels Visitor Center, walk half a mile around Alpine Pond and follow signs for Ipiwa Trail.
 Your first breathtaking view will be an unimpeded vista of the Santa Cruz Mountains cascading into Portola Redwoods State Park.
 In late November, this will be lit up with oranges and deep reds from native trees and plants.
-Along the way, you’ll descend Sunny Jim Trail to Horseshoe Lake and hop on the Bay Area Ridge Trail to loop around and maximize the scenery.
+Along the rest of the hike, you’ll descend Sunny Jim Trail to Horseshoe Lake and hop on the Bay Area Ridge Trail to loop around and maximize the scenery.

 This East Bay park covers 6,859 acres and features camping, picnicking, hiking, backpacking, equestrian trails and grazing cattle.
 If you think the Bay Area doesn’t see much in terms of fall color, make a stop here between November and early December!